How Rob Hipps Used Dataquest to Land a Data Analysis Job

 How has Dataquest helped with your learning process?

 Dataquest has helped me become a more complete data analyst and helped me with understanding how to take a project from start to finish.
-The way the missions are set up makes it easy to see how real data problems should be solved.
+The way the lessons are set up makes it easy to see how real data problems should be solved.
 Further, if I run into problems with a project, I can almost always find a quick module that helps tackle the issue.

 How did you land your first data science internship at Verisk Analytics?